 Published on August 5, 2020

-On a picturesque property nestled on Hunter River sits Tranquil Vale Vineyard – a multi award-winning boutique winery managed and operated by past student Connie Griffiths (2007) and her family.
+On a picturesque property nestled on the Hunter River sits Tranquil Vale Vineyard – a multi award-winning boutique winery managed and operated by past student Connie Griffiths (2007) and her family.

 What have you been doing since graduating from HVGS in 2007?